jgscott/STA380/README.md

 ### (7) Networks and association rules

 Networks and association rule mining.
-If time: spectral clustering.

 Slides: [Intro to networks](slides/Networks.pdf).
 Note: these slides refer to "lastfm.R" but this is the same thing as "playlists.R" below.

-Some supplemental [slides on association rule mining.](slides/association_rules.pdf) These contain the details of the apriori algorithm.
-If there's time we might cover some of this in class, but mainly we'll focus on the shorter intro slides above, together with the example R scripts below.

 Software you'll need:
 - [Gephi](https://gephi.org/), a great piece of software for exploring graphs